demanuel/NewsUP/README.md

 -newsgroup: newsgroups.
 You can have as many as you want.
 This will crosspost the file.

+-par2: enable parity files creation.

+-par2red: percentage (withouth the % sign).
+This option represents the redundancy of the parity files.

+-name: name of the compressed file.
+The name of the splitted file.

+-cpass: password of the 7zip file.

 -groups: alias for newsgroups option

 -connections: number of connections (or threads) for uploading the files (default: 2).
 Tip: you can use this to throttle your bandwidth usage :-P